lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

   sudo pacman -S zsync

-If you are running another distribution, you can find the source code `here <http://zsync.moria.org.uk/downloads>`_.
+If you are running another distribution, you can read your distros documentation on how to use your package manager, or you can find the source code `here <http://zsync.moria.org.uk/downloads>`_.

 **You have now downloaded the image successfully.
 Please continue to Chapter 1.2.**